FuriousPython/Statistical-Evaluation-of-Artificial-Intelligence-Models/README.md

 DTU COURSE: 02445

-# Statistical Evaluation of Artificial Intelligence Models
+# Repeated-measures experimental audit of gender bias in LLM outputs

 This repository contains the code, datasets, generated model outputs, and statistical analysis files for a DTU 02445 project on gender bias in large language model translation outputs.